 Symptoms and Signs/Symptoms of InfectionSebaceous cysts are usually painless, slow-growing, small bumps or lumps that move freely under the skin.
 It's important not to touch or try to remove the substance inside to prevent tenderness, swelling, and infection of a sebaceous cyst.

 Occasionally, infections may occur.
 Signs or symptoms that may indicate infection of sebaceous cysts include:

 - increased temperature of the skin over the bumps or lumps

-- greyish white, cheesy, foul-smelling material draining from the bump or lump
+- an oily, waxy fluid or in the case of epidermoid cysts, greyish white, cheesy, foul-smelling material draining from the bump or lump

 How Are Sebaceous Cysts Diagnosed ?Sebaceous cysts, to the trained eye, are usually easily diagnosed by their appearance.
 In some cases, a biopsy may be necessary to rule out other conditions with a similar appearance.
 You should see your doctor to get a formal diagnosis if you suspect that you have a sebaceous cyst.